Corryong's 150 Year Timeline

 Corryong Athenaeum Hall

-As the township began to develop it was recognised in 1879 that a community centre was required.
-Public land had already been put aside for this purpose.
+As the township began to develop, it was recognised that a community centre was required.
+Public land had previously been put aside during surveying, for this purpose.
+Builders William Lloyd and James Sharp won the tender and work commenced in 1879.

-Work commenced the same year and the Hall officially opened in April 1880 with 200 attending.
+The Corryong Athenaeum Hall was officially opened in April 1880 with 200 people in attendance.

 Beginning of the Business Precinct